Flora of the Massif Central: Lowland

-This level is relatively rare in the Massif Central, given its high plateaux.
-However, it is well present on the Limagne Plain and in the Roanne and Montbrison basins.
-These are intensively farmed areas that leave little room for nature.
-They also receive little water (the Limagne d'Issoire is one of the driest areas in France, with just over 500 mm of rainfall a year) and are subject to a fairly marked semi-continental climate (more accurately, a semi-oceanic "intramontane" or semi-oceanic shelter climate in France), with hot summers and cold winters (due to frequent temperature inversions).
-The characteristic plants of this environment include downy oak (Quercus pubescens), Etruscan honeysuckle (Lonicera etrusca), sainfoin (Onobrychis viciifolia), meadow sage (Salvia pratensis), red poppy, red clover, wild pansy, common milkwort (Polygala vulgaris), yarrow, Persian speedwell and many others that are not at all specific to the flora of Auvergne.
+Lowlands are relatively rare in the Massif Central, given its high plateaux, but are present on the Limagne Plain and in the Roanne and Montbrison basins.
+These are intensively farmed areas that include little natural vegetation.
+They also receive little water (the Limagne d'Issoire is one of the driest areas in France, with just over 500 mm of rainfall a year) and are subject to a fairly marked semi-continental climate (more accurately, a semi-oceanic "intramontane" or semi-oceanic shelter climate in France), with hot summers and cold winters, due to frequent temperature inversions.
+Characteristic plants of this environment include downy oak (Quercus pubescens), Etruscan honeysuckle (Lonicera etrusca), sainfoin (Onobrychis viciifolia), meadow sage (Salvia pratensis), red poppy, red clover, wild pansy, common milkwort (Polygala vulgaris), yarrow, Persian speedwell and many others that are not specific to the flora of Auvergne.

-In fact, only a few small volcanic peaks that are scattered across Limagne are of any ecological interest, especially on their southern slopes, where flora with Mediterranean affinities thrives.
-A number of interesting plants of clearly southern origin can be found here, such as Montpellier burclover (Medicago monspeliaca), morning glory (Convolvulus lineatus) and Montpellier astragalus (Astragalus monspessulanus).
+The few small volcanic peaks that are scattered across Limagne are of ecological interest in that Mediterranean flora thrives on their southern slopes, where plants of clearly southern origin include Montpellier burclover (Medicago monspeliaca), morning glory (Convolvulus lineatus) and Montpellier astragalus (Astragalus monspessulanus).

 In the Cévennes, the plains are covered by Mediterranean shrubland, dominated by holm oak.